munshkr/flok/README.md

 [Mercury](https://github.com/tmhglnd/mercury) is a minimal and human readable language for livecoding of algorithmic electronic music.
-Below is a link to steps for connecting Flok to the either the Mercury Playground (browser based) or the Max8 version of the livecoding environment:
+Below is a link to steps for connecting Flok to either the Mercury Playground (browser based) or the Max8 version of the livecoding environment:

 [Follow the step-by-step guide here](https://tmhglnd.github.io/mercury/collaborate.html)